KevinFasusi/KevinFasusi.github.io/_posts/2017-11-02-AWS-Lambda-and-Supplychainpy.md

 Once you have chosen a blueprint, named it and selected a role, you choose a code entry type.
 I uploaded from an S3 instance, which requires copying the link to the location of the file over to the Lambda function.

-It was at this stage I realised my package was too big to upload directly as the minimum is 10mb, so you are required to upload to an S3 bucket.
+It was at this stage I realised my package was too big to upload directly as the maximum is 10mb, so you are required to upload to an S3 bucket.

 I received the error message that read: